Researcher. Psychologist. Mentor.

 As a New Jersey native from a large Italian family, she learned early how to adapt to frenetic social environments.
 She was an avid soccer player until she realized (accepted) that she wasn’t very good; she’s since redirected her passion to psychology.

-Fallon lives in the Washington, DC area with her partner, daughter, and socially anxious dog Leo.
+Fallon lives in the Washington, DC area.

 Learn more about Fallon’s work: